WHO flags Omicron risk, travel curbs tighten, Biden urges vaccination

 JITTERY MARKETS

-Fears the new variant might be resistant to vaccines helped wipe roughly $2 trillion off global stock markets on Friday, but markets calmed on Monday, even after Japan said it would close its borders to foreigners.
+Fears the new variant might be resistant to vaccines helped wipe roughly $2 trillion off global stock markets on Friday, but markets calmed on Monday, even after Japan said it would close its borders to foreigners, following a similarly wide ban by Israel.
 [MKTS/GLOB]

-U.S. Commerce Secretary Gina Raimondo said it was too soon to tell if Omicron will have any impact on global supply chains, already struggling under fallout from the pandemic.

 The prospect of a fast-spreading variant has raised fears of a return of the sort of restrictions that shut down a swathe of industries in 2020.